ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 A functor is almost a module, except it needs to be applied to a module.
 This turns it into a module.
 In that sense, a functor allows module parametrisation.

 That's the case for the sets, maps, and hash tables provided by the standard library.
 It works like a contract between the functor and the developer.
-* If you provide a module that implements what is expected, as described the parameter interface
+* If you provide a module that implements what is expected, as described by the parameter interface
 * The functor returns a module that implements what is promised, as described by the result interface

 Here is the module's signature that the functors `Set.Make` and `Map.Make` expect: